Hours of tramping over head and cannonball-sized and shaped boulders on a steeply sloping shoreline.

 It is possible to cross near the river mouth at full low tide, as long as the river is low.
 Note it may have a surprisingly deep channel, and this can change substantially after floods.

-Other rivers to cross are the Hope River at Barn Bay, usually better to cross this three times, the Spoon and Hacket Rivers.
-Callery, Ryans, and McKenzie are also flood prone, ie, no way to cross safely, but ankle/knee deep at other times.
+Other rivers to cross are the Hope River at Barn Bay, usually better to cross this three times, and the Spoon and Hacket Rivers.
+Callery, Ryans, and McKenzie are also flood-prone, ie, no way to cross safely, but ankle/knee deep at other times.

 It is not possible to cross these rivers when in flood successfully.

 The rivers will go down soon enough, although the Cascade and Gorge Rivers have extensive catchments that take a while to drain.

 Check the long-term weather forecast on yr.no and metvuw.com.

 Tides are not usually any issue although there is less beach with a full King tide.
 It’s easier to make progress when the tide is out, particularly south of Spoon River where there are some easy-walking sandy beaches.
 Make that easier.